-|CEO, The Farinata Project
+Company: The Farinata Project

-Ryan Crane Tempo Tea
+Fellow: Ryan Crane

 Ryan holds an MBA in Finance and Entrepreneurship from the University of Chicago Booth School of Business (honors), and holds an A.B. in Neuroscience / Psychology from Princeton University (magna cum laude).
 He is also a CFA Charter holder.

-Jodie and Paul Krumpe
+Fellows: Jodie and Paul Krumpe

-Cultured Love was established by Jodie and Paul Krumpe in Grand Rapids, MI in 2014, offering irresistible, all-organic sauerkrauts in five delicious flavors.
-Cultured Love’s mission is to revolutionize the way people think about what and why they eat, introducing them to probiotic rich foods that have a direct impact on their well-being.
-Cultured Love was born out of a desire to make good food possible for anyone, starting with ready-to-eat nutrient dense krauts, recipes, and education in how to incorporate more of these amazing traditional foods into their daily diet.
+Cultured Love offers irresistible, all-organic sauerkrauts in five delicious flavors.
+Cultured Love’s mission is to revolutionize the way people think about what and why they eat, introducing them to probiotic-rich foods that have a direct impact on their well-being.
+Cultured Love was born out of a desire to make good food possible for anyone, starting with ready-to-eat, nutrient-dense krauts, recipes, and education in how to incorporate more of these amazing traditional foods into their daily diet.
 Check out Cultured Love at www.culturedlove.com.

-Because fermented foods are a great source of gut-healing probiotics, she took up fermentation, and was eventually inspired to start Cultured Love in 2014 along with Paul Krumpe, her husband and co-founder.
+Because fermented foods are a great source of gut-healing probiotics, she took up fermentation, and was eventually inspired to start Cultured Love along with Paul Krumpe, her husband and co-founder.

-About Departure Snacks
+Company: Departure Snacks

-As a self-proclaimed travel junky, Conor McInerney recognized early that the best part of travelling was always the food.
-This sparked an insatiable curiosity to always be exploring new flavors.
+As a self-proclaimed travel junky, Conor McInerney recognized early that food was always the best part of traveling.
+This sparked an insatiable curiosity to always explore new flavors.
 From working on an organic farm in high school to brewing beer in college, Conor has always had an intimate relationship with the food he eats.

 Conor studied marketing at Michigan State University and has always had a strong entrepreneurial drive.
 Throughout college he bought and sold cars, founded a beverage company, and helped grow an altruistic energy drink startup based in Detroit.
 He enjoys leading a healthy outdoor lifestyle and believes that every day is an opportunity to learn.

-Mark Muller Ready to Brands
+Fellow: Mark Muller

-In his free time Mark enjoys traveling, making music and most importantly spending time with his wife and daughter.
+Mark is a CFA Charter Holder and has a degree in finance from Miami of Ohio.
+In his free time, Mark enjoys traveling, making music and most importantly spending time with his wife and daughter.

-About Verzênay Patisserie
+Company: Verzênay Patisserie

-With years of passion and experience in baking, Pâtissière and owner Arshiya spent over a year in Paris, where she studied at the French school of culinary arts, Ferrandi, and also worked at hotel Le Meurice and at boulangerie-pâtisserie Delmontel.
-She returned to her hometown in Chicago and with her husband and partner Aqeel, began her career by selling at the Green City Market, hotels and other bakeries.
+With years of passion and experience in baking, pâtissière and owner Arshiya spent more than a year in Paris, where she studied at Ferrandi, the French school of culinary arts,, and also worked at Hotel Le Meurice and at the boulangerie-pâtisserie Delmontel.
+She returned to her hometown of Chicago and with Aqeel, her husband and partner, began her career by selling at the Green City Market, hotels and other bakeries.

 No Denial Foods

-About No Denial Foods
+Company: No Denial Foods

 Everybody loves dessert, but that’s a problem for Debbie Wood, who was diagnosed with type 1 diabetes at age 9 and celiac disease at age 32.
-Finding food that’s both gluten-free and doesn’t wreak havoc on her blood sugar is an everyday struggle.
+Finding food that’s both gluten-free and doesn’t wreak havoc on her blood sugar was an everyday struggle.

-Extra sugar and simple starches are a mainstay in most snacks and desserts, including gluten-free products, so Debbie’s solution was to hit the kitchen and bake for herself.
+Extra sugar and simple starches are mainstays in most snacks and desserts, including gluten-free products, so Debbie’s solution was to hit the kitchen and bake for herself.
 She started with a salty-sweet snack nut mix that she could eat on the go, on top of yogurt or sprinkled on fruit.
 Soon health-conscious friends, neighbors and co-workers – and their friends – clamored for the nut mix, prompting Debbie to start No Denial Foods in 2016.